 New Jersey Juvenile Offenses Lawyer

 One of the best parts of childhood is the sense of having one’s whole life ahead and the freedom of being young.
-But when a teenager or child is charged with a criminal or municipal offense like theft, marijuana or other drug possession, graffiti or making threats, that freedom and future may be threatened.
+But when a teenager or child is charged with a criminal or municipal offense like theft, drug possession, graffiti or making threats, that freedom and future may be threatened.

 I am Anthony N. Palumbo, a partner at The Law Offices of Anthony N. Palumbo and a juvenile defense attorney with more than 35 years of legal experience.
 I understand the unique procedures used in New Jersey’s juvenile court system and the best strategies to keep a young person’s life on track.
 Contact me to schedule a free initial consultation.